TritonDataCenter/sdc-cloud-analytics/docs/overview.md

 This level of detail is critical for understanding hot spots or other patterns in the heatmap.

+Finally, heatmaps also provide resources for estimating the average value and Nth percentile value for each column.
+See the API reference for details.

 ## Data granularity and data retention